TirthankarPaul/portfolio/index.md

 * Identifying Entities in Healthcare Data to identify the diseases and predict the treatment by using NLP.
 [Github Repository Link](https://github.com/TirthankarPaul/Healthcare.git).

+### Professional History
+* Doctoral Researcher
+> Biomimetics and Intelligent System Group (BISG), University of Oulu, Finland.
+* Assistant Professor
+> Department of Electronics and Communication Engineering, India.

+### Grants and Fellowship:

+* High Performance Computing-Europa3(_HPC-Europa3_) grant for a collaboration work in the University of Turin, Italy for nine weeks.

+* Doctoral Researcher Fellowship, Funded by Infotech-DP Oulu.

 ## Research Achievements in Informatics: